ARM-software/CMSIS-DSP/README.md

 add_subdirectory(${CMSISDSP}/Source bin_dsp)
 ```

 CMSIS-DSP is dependent on the CMSIS Core includes.
 So, you should define `CMSISCORE` on the cmake command line.
-The path used will be `${CMSISCORE}/Include`.
+The path used by CMSIS-DSP will be `${CMSISCORE}/Include`.

 You should also set the compilation options to use to build the library.